mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 # Other widgets

 There are other types of widgets that co-exist with the editors on Sema's dashboard.
 They provide visualization and feedback on the live coding and language design workflows.
+This tutorial introduces the basics of these widgets.

-This tutorial introduces the basics of these widgets, and a simple exercise for you to understand their interplay.
+It also provides a simple exercise for you to understand their interplay.

 ## Audio Analyser